AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets-content-hub.md

 ## Narrow your search results using filters {#narrow-down-search-results}

 Use the Filters panel to search for assets based on metadata.
-You can filter search results based on various search predicates, such as [!UICONTROL tags], [!UICONTROL subject], [!UICONTROL format], and [!UICONTROL last modified date].
+You can filter search results based on various search predicates, such as [!UICONTROL tags], [!UICONTROL subject], [!UICONTROL format], [!UICONTROL last modified date], and so on.
 The filters have mixed-state checkboxes.
 You can select all the required predicates to minimize your search results.

+Administrators can also configure the filters that display in the list of filters.
+For more information, see [Configure Content Hub user interface](configure-content-hub-ui-options.md#configure-filters-content-hub).

 <table>
     <tbody>